Chapter 7 : Rose. --- A Visit With Albus.

 “Yeah.
 He is.”
 Rose felt a brief flash of jealousy.
 She was happy for her cousin, she really was – he'd spent a long time lusting after Bridget without doing anything about it, and to see it finally working out for him was gratifying to see.
 At the same time, moments like this made her feel a little insecure about her own relationship.
 Albus and Bridget might have their problems – not least among them that Albus was, for whatever reason, extremely uneasy about making things official and had a tendency to try to keep Bridget and the rest of his social life very far away from each other – but at least it seemed like they were moving, slowly but surely, in the right direction.

-Rose was less confident that she and Scorpius were doing the same thing, anymore.
+Rose was a little less confident that she and Scorpius were doing the same thing, and she wasn’t sure how to get that back on track.

 “It'll be okay.”
 Rose shook herself and and looked back at Bridget, who was no longer smiling.
 “You and Scorpius, I mean.
 I'm sure you'll work it out.
 I don't really know him – I never have – but I do know that he's crazy about you.
 As long as you're still crazy about him... don't worry.
 You'll work it out.”

 As always, thank you so much for reading, and I hope you enjoyed it.
-I would really appreciate it if you took the time to leave me a review, even if it's just "great chapter" or "Beeezie, why do you do this to us?!" :P
+I would really appreciate it if you took the time to leave me a review, even if it's just "great chapter" or "Beeezie, why always with the cliffhangers?"

 Previous Chapter Next Chapter